rajsbhatia/SheetToSpotify/README.md

 `python2 --version`

-You can install Python 2.7 from a bash/linux command line using
+You can install Python 2.7 from a bash/linux command line, if python 2.7 is not installed already, using

 `sudo apt-get install python2.7`